 Prior to joining Nissan, Srebnik was engaged in several entrepreneurial efforts in the restaurant industry and worked for global commercial banks involved in credit and lending.

 Srebnik holds a bachelor’s degree in business from Washington University in St. Louis as well as a master’s degree in business administration from the J.L.
 Kellogg School of Management at Northwestern University.

-Emma serves as a Young Leaders Council intern for the board, and is excited to bring her experience in education, non profit volunteer engagement, and personal dedication to sustainable living to the Urban Green Lab community.
+Ms. Supica received her undergraduate degree in music education from the University of Kansas with both instrumental and vocal K-12 certification.
+She is currently pursuing her Masters of Education in Nonprofit Leadership at Belmont University, researching the use of improv theatre as a program tool.
+Emma joined the board trough YLC, and brings her experience in education, nonprofit volunteer engagement, and personal dedication to sustainable living to the Urban Green Lab community.
 She is an avid cook, pretty good gardener, and a slow, but enthusiastic, aspiring bike commuter.

 Dr. Chris Vanags